-- 1. Prerequisite: None.
+Prerequisite: None.
 Dogs may enter this class and Novice A Class in the same Trial.
 Dogs may continue to enter this class until the Novice A title (RATN) is attained.
 Dogs with a RATN or above cannot enter Instinct.
 An Instinct pass is not required to enter Novice A. Dogs pre-entered in both Novice A and Instinct who finish the Novice A title during the event can continue to show in Instinct for that event only.
 RATI is an optional class for any dog without a Barn Hunt Novice (RATN) title.
-RATI is held either on a set course, see "Designated Instinct Course" on page 22 of the Judge Rulebook, or on a Novice course.
+RATI is held either on a set course, (see "Designated Instinct Course" on page 23 of the Judge Rulebook), or on a Novice course.
 If using a Novice course, the course may be slightly altered to accommodate the Instinct cradle.
 The cradle will be placed 2' away from, and in a direct line with, the Official Tunnel which has the start box.
-A Climb and a Tunnel are not required. - 2.
-Course time allowed: One minute (1.00). - 3.
-Number of Qualifying Scores Required: One, under one Judge. - 4.
+A Climb and a Tunnel are not required.

+- 1. Course time allowed: One minute (1.00). - 2.
+Number of Qualifying Scores Required: One, under one Judge. - 3.
+Number of Bales: 10 or 12 if dedicated Instinct ring.
+See Novice. - 4.
 Start Box location: Directly against the front wings of an Official tunnel. - 5.
-Number/Type of Tubes on the course: One empty tube, one litter tube, one rat tube, secured in a cradle on top of the ground and lightly covered with straw (still visible). - 6.
-Required elements within course time allowed: Correctly indicate the tube with the rat.
+Number/Type of Tubes on the course: One empty tube, one litter tube, one rat tube, secured in a cradle on top of the ground and lightly covered with straw (still visible).

+6. Required elements within course time allowed: Correctly indicate the tube with the rat.